Hand Pan Lessons!

 Which pattern is best?

-You won’t be able to play a lot of typical songs that use a full scale.
-However, all these notes are are designed to sound good together.
+Even though you won’t be able to play a lot of typical songs that use a full, major scale all these notes are are designed to sound good together.
 Pretty much anything you play will sound good.

 So, when you are starting out I wouldn’t worry too much about which pattern you’re playing.
 Work on the technique and learn how to play the pan in general.
 If you switch to a different layout someday you’ll quickly learn the ins and outs of the new pan.